Welcome to Oriental Motor's "Engineering Notes" Blog:

 The BLV Series is one of two DC-input brushless motor speed control systems we offer.
 While a brushless motor with hall-effect sensor feedback provides constant torque, wide speed range, and speed regulation, the BLV driver offers unique functions designed for mobile robots, such as low battery operation and ramp operation.

 Remember the days when we used to go to in-person events, such as trade shows?
 Robot demos have always generated a lot of foot traffic in booths.
 What's better to illustrate the synchronism of closed-loop stepper motors than 3 motors working together to create one specific motion?

 For automated factories, motor failures mean lost production and lost revenue.
 Being able to identify the specific issue in advance and its location is critical to maintaining production efficiency.
 To be successful, extra sensors must be added to detect abnormalities.
 There may be an easier way.

-This post explains the unique technologies offered within the AlphaStep family of products then summarizes the numerous integrated options available.
-It also serves as a website navigation guide.
+The word, "AlphaStep", describes Oriental Motor's patented Hybrid Control technology, which offers improved stepper motor performance by sensing the rotor position and automatically switching between open-loop and closed-loop operation when necessary.
+This post explains the unique technologies offered within the AlphaStep family of products and summarizes the numerous integrated options available.
+It also can serve as a website navigation guide (video added).

-Along with the advancement of industrial technology, the method of maintaining motion control components of a machine, such as motors, drives, and sensors, has also evolved.
-The most common method of maintaining a machine after a failure has occurred was the traditional method.
+The most common method of maintaining a machine after a failure has occurred was the traditional reactive maintenance method.
 Realizing the need for improvement, maintenance personnel started to estimate life and replace motion control components before they fail.
-More recently, with the advancement of IIoT (Industrial Internet of Things) and real-time availability of status data, another method was born.
-While the two newer methods have the same goal in eliminating machine downtime, only one does it efficiently.
+This is called the preventive maintenance method.
+More recently, with the advancement of IIoT (Industrial Internet of Things) and real-time availability of status data, another method was born - the predictive maintenance method.